 The OGC uses a prescribed matrix to determine the regulatory Level of Emergency.
-The Liaison Officer, supported by the Incident Management Team, and the OGC will determine the Level of Emergency as soon as possible.
+The Liaison Officer (or Incident Commander, where a Liaison Officer has not been assigned), supported by the Incident Management Team, and the OGC will determine the Regulatory Level of Emergency as soon as possible.
 First responders, applicable government agencies, and impacted stakeholders must be kept informed of the status of the regulatory Level of Emergency throughout the response.